Brenda Emmanus: Training and career

 Emmanus has worked on documentaries such as Charles I: Treasures Reunited (BBC2), New Tate Modern: Switched On. co-presented with Andrew Marr (BBC2), The Brits Who Designed the Modern World (BBC Four), Diana: Designing a Princess (BBC2) and Who Ever Heard of a Black Artist?
 (BBC Four).
 Emmanus has also presented the Royal Academy Summer Exhibition Specials with Kirsty Wark.
 Emmanus has presented The Early Show for BBC Radio 2 and Megamix for the BBC World Service, as well as The Cultural Frontline for BBC World.
 She worked as an Arts, Culture and Entertainment Correspondent for BBC London and BBC Network news.

 Emmanus has hosted live shows, including for Ernst and Young, The British Film Institute, The National Theatre, The WOW (Women of the World) Festival, The Art Fund, Frieze Art Fair, The Powerlist and Sadler's Wells Theatre.
 Emmanus has interviewed many well-known people, among them Oprah Winfrey, Sir Elton John, Will Smith, Angelina Jolie, Daniel Craig, Robert Redford and Clint Eastwood.
 Emmanus's subjects for TV features have included David Hockney, Sir Frank Bowling, the late Whitney Houston and Amy Winehouse, Jean Paul Gaultier, Edward Enninful and Sir Steve McQueen.

 Emmanus is chair of the Board of Trustees for Sir Matthew Bourne's New Adventures Dance Company.
 She is also a founding member and vice chair of the Creative Industries Alliance, patron of The Black Women's Network and on the Board of Action for Diversity and Development.
-She was vice chair, then president of BBC Embrace while employed by the Corporation.
+She was vice chair, then president of BBC Embrace while employed by the corporation.
 She is a founding patron of the Black British Theatre Awards.
 In 2022, Emmanus was appointed a non-executive director of the board of independent publishing company Faber.

 Emmanus has judged Museum of the Year, The Stroke Association's Creative Arts Awards, The Visionary Honours Awards and The Jack Petchey Foundation's Glee and Speak Out competitions.

 Emmanus has directed and presented a series of six short films, entitled My Saint Lucia, celebrating the Caribbean island where her parents were born.

 Personal life

 Emmanus has a daughter called Marley.
-Emmanus has two regional championship silver medals for Taekwando.
+Emmanus has two regional championship silver medals for Taekwondo.